Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - **Seamoth storage modules gap**: Removes the gap between the Seamoth and its lower storage modules.
 - **Docking bay sound checks**: Stops the Cyclops docking bay sounds from playing if it's already occupied.
 (Better compatibility by not using bool Prefix.)
 - **Thermoblade dynamic particles**: Applies the correct particle effects from the Thermoblade depending on whether the player is underwater or not.
-- **Frozen Gas Pods in stasis**: Prevents Gas Pods from exploding while in stasis.
 - **Coffee drinking sound**: Changes the consume sound of coffee from eating to drinking.
 - **Drill sound with no target**: Prevents the drill sounds from stopping when nothing is being drilled.
 (Better compatibility by not using bool Prefix.)
 - **Keep drill particles on load**: Fixes the missing drilling particles when drilling directly after loading and while the drill was already pointed at the deposit.
 (Better compatibility by not using bool Prefix.)